 Z-Wave security lights provide numerous advantages as compared to regular outdoor lights.
 They can be controlled via the software of a Z-Wave certified hub.
 These lights can be triggered by sensors such as when movement is detected.
 They can be accessed remotely and can send notifications through the hub to homeowners when they are away.
 Homeowners can also set a schedule to turn the lights on or off at a particular time of the day.
 Here are a few ways homeowners can incorporate Z-Wave Security Lights into their homes.

-Defiant Outdoor Z-Wave 110° motion sensor security flood light is a great option if you are looking for Z-Wave security lights.
+Defiant Outdoor Z-Wave 180° motion sensor security flood light is a great option if you are looking for Z-Wave security lights.
 It is a security flood light that comes with a built-in motion sensor and can be controlled using Z-Wave certified hubs such as Vera Edge and Vera Plus among others.
 Homeowners don’t have to purchase a motion sensor separately.
 Its motion sensor has a 110° field of view and will trigger the lights and send a notification to the Z-Wave hub simultaneously.
 It can accommodate two light bulbs that light up a wide area.
-You can use it with LED bulbs to save energy while ensuring optimum brightness.
+It has recently been updated with LED bulbs to save energy while ensuring optimum brightness.

 Homeowners who live in an apartment and need a Z-Wave security light for a hallway or indoor use can buy the GoControl Indoor Flood Light LBR30Z.
 It is a Z-Wave LED flood light that can be controlled through Z-Wave certified hubs.
 The LED bulb consumes only 7.5 Watts of energy while providing light equivalent to a 65-watt incandescent bulb.
 Homeowners can control the bulb through their Z-wave hubs.
 They can program it to turn on or off at specific events such as when motion is detected.
 They can also adjust its brightness via their Z-Wave hub’s software.
 The GoControl LBR30Z indoor flood light comes with a wall light switch clip for keeping the switch in on position and ensuring the circuitry of the bulb stays active.